 - Battery-powered coolers maintain a steady 2-8°C range

 - TSA and most international airport security allow injectable medications with documentation.
-Carry your peptides in original labeled vials.
+Carry peptides in original labeled vials.

 Air travel tips: